JudeRocks1/soc-dashboard-powerbi/README.md

 #### OUTPUT_FILE Name Complications
 IGNORE THIS SECTION IF YOU DO NOT PLAN TO CHANGE THE OUTPUT FILE NAME.
-There are 2 Power Bi elements that depend on the csv name, and it is NOT RECOMMENDED TO CHANGE.
+2 Power BI elements depend on the CSV name.
+CHANGING IS NOT RECOMMENDED.
 ```python
 OUTPUT_FILE = "security_logs.csv" # KEEP .csv
 ```

-The following dax script depends on the csv file name.
+The following DAX script depends on the CSV file name.
 (Model view -> Data -> Model -> Semantic model -> Measures -> Top 20% Failed Users)

 ```dax
 Top 20% Failed Users =